 - 1) A diamond drill program at the Romeo and Juliet prospect; - 2) An airborne survey over the Ming's Bight Peninsula; and - 3) Follow-up work from the winter drill program around the Pine Cove pit. - 1.
-Romeo and Juliet: During the quarter the Company completed diamond drilling at its Romeo and Juliet prospect and intersected a new gold-bearing zone dubbed the Balcony Zone, located between the Romeo and Connecting Zones.
-It appears to dip steeply to the north, trends roughly east-west and is spatially associated with a northeast-trending topographic linear.
-Mineralization has been traced for approximately 100 meters and is open to the east, west and down dip.
+Romeo and Juliet: During the first quarter of fiscal 2014, the Company completed diamond drilling at its Romeo and Juliet prospect and intersected a new gold-bearing zone dubbed the Balcony Zone, located between the Romeo and Connecting Zones.
+It appears to dip steeply to the north, trends roughly eastwest and is spatially associated with a northeast-trending topographic linear.
+Mineralization has been traced for approximately 100 metres and is open to the east, west and down dip.
 Gold is associated with pyritic altered mafic volcanic rocks, which is different from the Romeo and Juliet massive quartz vein hosted-style of gold mineralization.
-A structural interpretation is, therefore, underway to help guide future drilling and to understand better these positive anomalies.

 Anaconda drilled seven holes into the Balcony Zone.
-Hole RJ-13-26 intersected strongly altered mafic volcanic rock containing abundant disseminated pyrite and fine quartz-carbonate veinlets, which assayed 8.4 g/t Au over a core length of 12 meters.
+Hole RJ-13-26 intersected strongly altered mafic volcanic rock containing abundant disseminated pyrite and fine quartz-carbonate veinlets, which assayed 8.4 g/t Au over a core length of 12 metres.
 The hole is interpreted to have cut the mineralization at a low angle.
 Hole RJ-13-33 was subsequently drilled to intersect the mineralization perpendicular to hole RJ-13-26.
 It also contained altered mafic volcanics with heavy disseminated pyrite and quartz-carbonate veining.
-Hole RJ-13-33 assayed 4.35 g/t Au over 8.44 meters including 6.22 g/t Au over 1.64 meters and 5.45 g/t Au over 4.85 meters.
+Hole RJ-13-33 assayed 4.35 g/t Au over 8.44 metres including 6.22 g/t Au over 1.64 metres and 5.45 g/t Au over 4.85 metres.
 This intersection confirms the scale and significance of the mineralization, but further work is required to establish true widths.
-Holes RJ-13-34 to RJ-13-37 targeted the Balcony Zone with all, but RJ-13-34, returning anomalous gold intercepts, highlighted by RJ-13-35 returning 2.91 g/t Au over 11.1 meters.
+Holes RJ-13-34 to RJ-13-37 targeted the Balcony Zone with all, but RJ-13-34, returning anomalous gold intercepts, highlighted by RJ-13-35 returning 2.91 g/t Au over 11.1 metres.
 Fine visible gold was observed in quartz veins in holes RJ-13-26, 35, 36 and 37.
+Following structural analyses performed during the Quarter, the Company plans to drill additional holes in the Balcony Zone to further delineate the target.

-To date, Anaconda has drilled 19 holes totaling 2,004 meters at the Romeo and Juliet prospect.
+To date, Anaconda has drilled 19 holes totaling 2,004 metres at the Romeo and Juliet prospect.
 The original goal of the program was to target down-dip extensions of the Romeo and Juliet gold-bearing quartz veins.
 While Anaconda intersected the Romeo and Juliet quartz veins in 13 out of 19 holes, assays results from the down-dip extensions of the Juliet and Connecting Zones were generally lower than anticipated.
-However, in the Romeo Zone, hole RJ-13-32 returned 10.4 g/t Au over 0.54 meters and hole RJ-13-29 returned 3.45 g/t Au over 1.23 meters, both at depths over 100 meters.
+However, in the Romeo Zone, hole RJ-13-32 returned 10.4 g/t Au over 0.54 metres and hole RJ-13-29 returned 3.45 g/t Au over 1.23 metres, both at depths over 100 metres.
 PC-13-27 intersected both the Balcony and the Romeo Zones.
 (See press release dated September 16, 2013 for full details of drill results).